Physical Therapy For Patellofemoral Pain

 The pain may range from mild to severe.

-Its most often described as a dull, aching pain that may worsen when:
+Most people described it as a dull, aching pain that may worsen when:

 • Walking up or down stairs or hills